Wondering what the best things to do in Cleveland, Ohio are? Check out our guide to all the best attractions.

 Cleveland, Ohio is one of those cities we have been to many times but never wrote about.
 Why you may ask?
 Because, Megan, aka Chichi, grew up here and it’s so easy to not think of your hometown or something you’re so familiar with as a cool destination to travel to.

-We partnered up with Destination Cleveland for this post to bring to you the coolest things to do in Cleveland to inspire you to check out this underrated and under-visited city in the U.S.
+We partnered up with Destination Cleveland for this post to bring to you a guide on what to do in Cleveland to inspire you to check out this underrated city in the U.S.

 Home to Cleveland’s foodie and original beer scene with West Side Market, Great Lakes Brewery, and great restaurants you won’t want to miss this area for a meal, or maybe two.
 Save room for dessert at Mitchell’s Homemade Ice cream, a sustainable and tasty treat.

 West Side Market

 There are over 100 vendors inside this historical landmark selling everything from candy, artisan cheeses, olive oils, meats, falafel, to fresh produce.
 Just walking through here is an experience of its own.

 Learn more about the history of West Side Market and while tasting your way through the place?
 Try a tour with Taste of Cleveland Tours.
 They offer guided West Side Market Tours stopping at 15 different vendors on Wednesdays, Fridays, and Saturdays.
 They also do private tours upon request.

-Great Lakes Brewing Co.
+Lakes Brewing Co.

 Each of their beers tells a story.
 With names like Burning River IPA and Eliot Ness each with a backstory rich with local history.
 Even the incredible artwork on their packaging tells a story and if you look close you will see symbolism from the stories behind each.

 Besides having killer brews, like their Edmund Fitzgerald – the most awarded porter beer in the U.S., the restaurant in the brewery offers up a delicious farm to table menu directly from local farms, like within 10 minutes of the city close.

 Fun Fact: There are real bullet holes in the bar meant for Eliot Ness, a famous prohibition officer who took down Al Capone in Chicago and later came to Cleveland (who also has a beer named after him).
 Ask your bartender to point it out!
 This place is rich with Cleveland history inside and out!